King's College London Archives and Special Collections online exhibitions

 Increasingly, the exhibitions we create are supplemented by online exhibitions to make content accessible to those unable to visit in person.

-The exhibitions described above were curated from research undertaken by Library and Archives interns, whose work is descibed here.
+Some of these online exhibitions were curated from research undertaken by Library and Archives interns, whose work is descibed here.

 Click on the link below to view the full selection of online exhibitions, including those described above: